eyupomer/image-alt-title-generator/README.md

   ```

 **Why?**
-- The Babel (and Vite/Webpack) plugins operate at build time and only see the code structure, not the actual values of variables.
+- The Vite plugin operates at build time and only see the code structure, not the actual values of variables.
 - When you use a variable for `src` (e.g., `src={viteLogo}`), the plugin cannot determine the file path or name, so it cannot generate a meaningful `alt` or `title`.
 - This is a technical limitation of how static code analysis works in build tools.